 Art at Swanbourne House aims to connect contemporary art to the wealth of knowledge and ideas that have gone before us, especially within the pupils’ work.
 Specific skills are taught with an emphasis on developing observational drawing skills, in many cases this is linked to the work of various artists, movements and other cultures.
 The elements of colour, pattern, texture, line, tone, shape, form and space are explored and experienced in a structured way as pupils are taught how to handle the materials used to create art.
 We encourage first-hand experience with artists and artwork, through visits to museums and galleries, and contact with artists and designers.
 To explore and experiment with materials, gaining confidence to innovate and refine work as it progresses.
 To provide varied practical activities developing skills through painting, drawing, collage, printing, sculpture, ceramics and ICT.

 The Art Department has two major exhibitions a year, in the Spring and Summer terms, the children also have the opportunity to display their talent at external exhibitions such as the Stowe Art Exhibition, in which Swanbourne work has featured over the last few years.
 In addition various smaller showcases and displays of recent works are around throughout the year.
 The children often create artwork that is displayed and sold at events such as the Christmas Market and Church Fair.

-As early as the 5s, children are getting hands on in Pottery & Crafts Club or Textiles Clubs.
-6s Make & Create Club is a great introduction to art in the Middle School.
+As early as 5, children are getting hands on in Pottery & Crafts Club or Textiles Clubs.
+Year 2 Make & Create Club is a great introduction to art in the Middle School.
 Children in the Middle and Upper School get the opportunity to take part in Art Clubs throughout the week, and an Art activity is offered as part of the Saturday Enrichment Programme.